adamghill/dlite/docs/source/faq.md

 [The DOM isn't slow, you are](https://korynunn.wordpress.com/2013/03/19/the-dom-isnt-slow-you-are/) goes into more depth, although skip it if you do not want to read some spicy takes.

 `dlite` uses `emerj` to modify the DOM and it has a section about performance in [Emerj.js: efficient HTML UI in 60 lines](https://blog.brush.co.nz/2017/11/emerj-js-efficient-html-ui-in-60-lines).

-## Does size _really_ matter?

-For JavaScript libraries, yes.
-The less JavaScript to download and parse, the faster your site will render.
-Ipso facto, your users will be happier and the world will be a better place.

 ## Who created this?